BeCreative-Germany/YLESS/README.md

 of programming so i think lots of people will like it.
 You can write your own template function in pure Javascript and all variables or function are available:

-Notice: This project by me is very new and it has currently no status for publishing.

 ####Access of template variables
 `this.<variableName>`
 ####Access of template functions in functions
 `this.functions.<functionsName>`

+###Features:
++ Variables
++ Mixins (property inheritance)
++ Template functions (Javascript)

+Notice: This project by me is very new and it has currently no status for publishing.

 ##Example (test.yless):
 ```YAML